 - 2.5 oz dry cranberries

 - 1 cup Cognac

-- 2 tsp salt
+- 2 teaspoon salt

 - black pepper

 - Either wrap in parcels to freeze, or let them rest overnight so the flavours have time to amalgamate.

 - Lay the rolls over a baking tin

-- bake at 180 C for 30 minutes.
+- Bake at 355 F - 180 C for 30 minutes.

 - Serve with your roast or a risotto

 - Bread Selection: Opt for denser bread like sourdough or French bread.
 Their sturdy texture holds up better during baking and absorbs flavors more effectively.

 - Proper Soaking: Ensure the bread is thoroughly soaked in milk but not overly soggy.
 This step is crucial for achieving the right consistency in your stuffing.

 - Quality Sausage: Choose high-quality Italian, chicken, or turkey sausage for the best flavor.
 The sausage is a key component, so its taste will significantly influence the overall dish.